modirshanechi/ComplexEnvExploration-Modirshanechi2025/README.md

 This repository contains the code and data for the results reported in the article:

-A. Modirshanechi, W H. Lin, A. Xu, M.H.
+A. Modirshanechi, W.H.
+Lin, H.A.
+Xu, M.H.
 Herzog, and W. Gerstner, "Novelty as a drive of human exploration in complex stochastic environments", to appear in PNAS (2025); [preprint available on bioRxiv](https://www.biorxiv.org/content/10.1101/2022.07.05.498835v3.abstract).

 Contact: [alireza.modirshanechi@helmholtz-munich.de](alireza.modirshanechi@helmholtz-munich.de)